 Expect to See Your Favorite Characters: There are thousands of participants in the parade, including a number of special guests and a full complement of superheroes, storm troopers and steampunks too.
 (Note: I had no idea what steampunks are, so I looked it up on wikipedia.
 Steampunk is a sub-genre of science fiction that typically features steam-powered machinery, especially in a setting inspired by industrialized Western civilization during the 19th century.
 I’ve seen these guys before and they are awesome!

 Bring Provisions: Makes sure everyone is happy at parade time.
 Bring water and snacks to stay hydrated, fed and happy.
 If you get there at 8 am, it can be a long wait.
 To pass the time, head to the beginning of the parade and watch the characters milling around before the start, but be careful to stay out of their way.
 Some of these folks are very serious about their costumes.

 Get into the spirit: If the kids have a cape or fairy wings, wear them, lots of folks dress up just to watch the parade.
 We found Elf on the street last year.
 This is a great time to get some milage out of that Halloween costume too.

 Take Pictures: The parade breaks up in front of the Marriott Marquis, so if you want to try to catch somebody to get a picture that’s the place to do it.
 Most of the people in the parade made their own costumes, and they’re proud of them so they would be happy to take a picture with you and talk to you.
-Be sure to ask, and say thanks afterwards.
+But be sure to be polite, ask, and say thanks afterwards.
 (Beware that stormtrooper, he’s a little too proud (and sensitive) of his costume)

 Stay for Lunch: Plan to stay Downtown and have lunch, walking around after the parade is some truly awesome people watching.